 Symptoms

-In most cases, the onset of symptoms occurs very rapidly before diagnosisUsing medical test results, identify and name a disease and/or condition., reflecting the fast growth of DIPG tumours.
+In most cases, the onset of symptoms occurs very rapidly before diagnosisthe process of identifying a disease based on signs and symptoms, patient history and medical test results, reflecting the fast growth of DIPG tumours.
 Because of the aggressive nature of these tumours and their growth rate, symptoms generally progress very quickly.

 Common symptoms of DIPG include: